 Getting to Springbrook National Park, however, was proving to be a problem.
-Unlike the ease of finding public transportation for our daytrip to Surfers Paradise, we couldn’t find any buses that would take us inland to the bush.
-Vinny, less fearful of driving in Australia than Kris or me, decided to remedy the situation by renting a car.
+Unlike the ease of finding public transportation for our day trip to Surfers Paradise, we couldn’t find any buses that would take us inland to the bush.
+Our friend Vinny, less fearful of driving in Australia than Kris or me, decided to remedy the situation by renting a car.

-The opportunity to see a little more of Australia outweighed my fear of sitting shotgun with someone who has never driven in another country, even one where they drive on the opposite side of the road as what we are used to.
+The opportunity to see a little more of Australia outweighed my fear of sitting shotgun with someone who has never driven in another country, especially one where they drive on the opposite side of the road.
 We did our research, selected our three Springbrook National Park hikes, and planned our route.
 We were going to see one of the best waterfalls on the Gold Coast, complete the Springbrook Natural Bridge walk and see the remaining ancient and twisted Antarctic Beech trees in Springbrook…and I could not wait.

 Want a hassle-free Springbrook Day Tour?
 Book the highly-rated Springbrook National Park Tour from Gold Coast.
 Find Out More!

 Our self-guided Springbrook National Park tour began shortly after we entered the park.
 Before heading out on any Gold Coast hiking trails, we made our first stop at Wunburra Lookout.
 From the Springbrook National Park lookout, we had a view over the treetop canopy down the wide valley.
 We could see all the way out to the sea, where the Surfers Paradise skyline sat in sharp contrast to the nature all around us.